 As for all the world of cosmetics, we must remain cautious about the miraculous virtues associated with it!
 Although they contain ingredients that help regulate sebum and antioxidants, it would be an exaggeration to claim that the charcoal sponge will reduce your pores, stop acne or eliminate blackheads ... and that green tea sponge will make you rejuvenate 5 years.
 In a more realistic way, they are excellent choices for exfoliating gently on a daily basis, give a beautiful glow to the skin and as a bonus, are super nice to use.

-The use of the Konjac sponge is very simple: simply wet your face and apply a small amount of our daily cleanser on the sponge.
-Subsequently, it is enough to exfoliate by making small circles.
+The use of the Konjac sponge is very simple: you just have to wet your face and apply a small amount of our daily cleanser on the sponge.
+Thereafter, it is only necessary to exfoliate by making small circles.
 Rinse, and you're done!
 After use, it is important to rinse the Konjac sponge with water and allow it to air dry.
 At the next use, dive into the water for a few seconds so that it becomes flexible again.

 So, to your sponges!
 Tell us about your experience with Konjac sponges!
 We are curious to read you ... :)